PythooonUser/twitch-chat-bot-js/README.md

 - Users in chat can set custom hashtag

 ## Installation
-1. Create configuration file `app.cfg.json` based on `app.cfg.example.json` contents and **adjust for your needs**.
+1. Create configuration file `app.cfg.json` based on `app.cfg.example.json` contents and **adjust based on your needs**
-1. Create command database file `commands-base.json` based on `commands.example.json` contents for your default commands.
+1. Create command database file `commands.json` based on `commands.example.json` contents for your default commands.
+In addition all user commands will be saved here
-1. Create command database file `commands-[stream].json` based on `commands.example.json` contents for your individual `[stream]` commands.
-User commands will be saved here.
-E.g. `commands-dark-souls-3.json`.
+1. Create hashtag file `hashtag.json` based on `hashtag.example.json` contents
-1. Create hashtag file `hashtag-[stream].json` for your individual `[stream]` hashtag.
-User hashtags will be saved here.
-E.g. `hashtag-dark-souls-3.json`.
 1. Install dependencies using `$ npm install`
 1. Run Chat Bot using `$ node app.js`
-1. Stop Chat Bot by writing `!disconnect` in Twitch Chat
+1. Stop Chat Bot by using keyboard interrupt `Ctrl+C`

 ## Build-in Commands
 - `!add`
 - `!remove`
 - `!commands`
 - `!hashtag`
-- `!disconnect`